propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.8 - 2024-01-31 =
+* New filter 'propertyhive_post_types_to_hide_months_dropdown' to add month dropdown filtere back on for certain post types
+* Ensure key fields are always set when a property is inserted or updated via the REST API
+* Cater for taxonomy (e.g. property type or location) being an array in applicant registration emails and display them comma-separated accordingly
+* Rename 'Unattended' to 'Unaccompanied' in viewings list
+* Show let date available Elementor widget output for properties belonging to the Rooms department
+* Use &nbsp; between room name and dimensions.
+For some reason DomPDF was removing the space here for users of the Printable Brochures add on
+* Added sanitization to hidden field values output in search forms
+* Declared compatibility for WordPress 6.4.3

 = 2.0.7 - 2024-01-04 =
 * Changed DB data type of 'body' column in ph_email_log table from longtext to blob.
 This is done so we can compress the email HTML body going forward as this table could get huge